stefanbesler/twingrind/README.md

 ```

 Here `-m hashmap` refers to the hashmap that has been created for your PLC during preparation.
 Use `twingrind process -h` for a detailed listing of all arguments.
 Use the following command to delete any previously recorded data (`-r` argument), take the profile of a single cycle (`-s1` argument).
+If the command fails with an "RecursionError: maximum recursion depth exceeded" error, try to increase the recursion limit with the "--recursion-limit N" switch, the recursion limit defaults to 2000.

 ```
 twingrind process -m hashmap -rs1